dyliew/ug-micro-batching/README.md

   - use release tools like [semantic-release](https://github.com/semantic-release/semantic-release) or [release-it](https://github.com/release-it/release-it)
   - release on `main` branch updated using [Github Action For semantic Release](https://github.com/marketplace/actions/action-for-semantic-release)
 - support alternative `BatchProcessor` provided by user
+- re-evaluate `@supercharge/promise-pool` to support more batching features
+  - evaluate [p-queue](https://github.com/sindresorhus/p-queue) which is arguably a more flexible batching processor
+  - add support for retries, timeout, pause and resume
 - add e2e tests
   - run tests using docker compose